Azure/azure-webpubsub/docs/concepts/overview.md

 ## Client Protocol

 A client connection connects to the `/client` endpoint of the service.
-It can be a [simple WebSocket connection](#simple_client), or a WebSocket connection having [json.webpubsub.azure.v1](#command_subprotocol) subprotocol which enables client to do publish/subscribe directly.
+It can be a [simple WebSocket connection](#simple_client), or a WebSocket connection having [json.webpubsub.azure.v1](#command_subprotocol) subprotocol which enables the client to do publish/subscribe directly.

 <a name="simple_client"></a>